-At the sequence level, homoeologous exchange was examined by looking at the coverage across the genome using the previously described alignments.
-In regions where homoeologous exchange has occurred, we would expect an increase in the coverage of reads mapped to the donor region and a decrease in the coverage of reads mapped to the recipient region in the in silico B. rapa + B. oleracea combined genome.
-This is due to the in silico recipient region being replaced with the donor region in the B. napus genome.
-In the B. napus genome, there would be an equal increase in coverage for reads mapped to both homoeologous exchange regions since both regions will be identical, allowing reads to map to both regions equally well.
-We observed sites of possible homoeologous exchange ranging from 100 kb to greater than 1 Mb on every chromosome in the B. napus genome.
-There are several large regions that appear to have undergone homoeologous exchange in two or more B. napus genomes (Figure 6).
-Each B. napus genome appears to contain numerous smaller sites of homoeologous exchange that are unique to their genome.

 Discussion

 Since the release of the first reference genome (Chalhoub et al. 2014), multiple research groups have released genome assemblies of different B. napus cultivars, analyzed homoeologous exchange, and identified quantitative trait loci (QTLs) related to key agricultural traits (Wang et al. 2015; Bayer et al. 2017; Samans et al. 2017; Stein et al. 2017; Song et al. 2020; Rousseau-Gueutin et al. 2020; Boideau et al. 2022).
 These efforts all contribute to untangling the genome biology of B. napus that will one day be combined to create a species-wide pangenome.

 The first B. napus reference was assembled and released during a time when sequencing technologies from PacBio, 10X Genomics, and Dovetail Genomics were in their infancy and/or not fiscally feasible for most research groups.
 As a result, the first release of the B. napus genome was not able to benefit from the analytical power of these technologies.
 This is reflected in the assembly size of the Darmor-bzh V4.1 genome (Chalhoub et al. 2014).
 Although the expected size of the B. napus genome is over 1 Gb, the Darmor-bzh V4.1 genome assembly is only approximately 850 Mb, of which 650 Mb is contained in 19 chromosome-scale pseudomolecule scaffolds.
-By using a recently created synthetic B. napus, Da-Ae, along with long-read, linked-read, and proximity ligation technologies, we were able to generate a new B. napus genome reference that exceeded the previous high-quality reference genome by several metrics.
+By using a recently created synthetic B. napus, Da-Ae, along with long-read, linked-read, and proximity ligation technologies, we were able to generate a new synthetic B. napus genome that exceeded the first high-quality reference genome by several metrics and is on par with more contemporary assemblies.
 Our assembly of Da-Ae is over 1 Gb, with more than 800 Mb contained within 19 chromosome-scale pseudomolecule scaffolds.
 While our assembly is larger compared to both the Darmor-bzh V4.1 and v10 assemblies, it still maintains a high level of sequence collinearity with the two Darmor-bzh assemblies.
 On a gene level, the Darmor-bzh v4.1 and v10 references have fewer annotated genes than our assembly.
+The differences in the high-quality assemblies may reflect differences in genome content due to the synthetic Da-Ae having had fewer generations in which to “purge” extra material (resulting in, for example, larger number of bases and more duplicated BUSCOs) or could reflect differences resulting from the assembly process.
+It is not possible to distinguish between these causes with our available data.
 The improved assembly enabled by third generation sequencing technologies will serve as an excellent resource for B. napus geneticists and scientists aiming to identify genes underlying agronomic traits.